endata/gopher/README.md

 This creates an instance of your application's container, which is the entry point to the Gopher framework.
 From the *app* instance, we have access to all its *Service Providers* such as the *Router*, *Logger*, *Renderer*, etc.
-We also have access to the application's *Context*, as well as mechanisms for adding custom *Middleware*, as we will see in the next few sections.
+From there we also have access to the application's *Context*, as well as mechanisms for adding custom *Middleware*, as we will see in the next few sections.

 ## Routing